pytorchbearer/torchbearer/docs/examples/vae.rst

 Visualising Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For auto-encoding problems it is often useful to visualise the reconstructions.
-We can do this in sconce by using another simple callback.
+We can do this in bink by using another simple callback.
 We stack the first 8 images from the first validation batch and pass them to torchvisions_ save_image_ function which saves out visualisations.

 .. _torchvisions: https://github.com/pytorch/vision
 .. _save_image: https://pytorch.org/docs/stable/torchvision/utils.html?highlight=save#torchvision.utils.save_image